develooper1994/MasterThesis/Denoiser/README.md

 ### Notes

 * Multi-GPU is not supported yet in this framework.
-* Virtual Batch Norm is not included as in the very first SEGAN code, as similar results to those of original paper can be obtained with regular BatchNorm in D (ONLY D).
+* Virtual Batch Norm is not included as in the very first SEGAN code, as similar results to those of original paper can be obtained with regular BatchNorm in D (ONLY D). # implemented
 * If using this code, parts of it, or developments from it, please cite the above reference.
-* We do not provide any support or assistance for the supplied code nor we offer any other compilation/variant of it.
+* I do not provide any support or assistance for the supplied code nor we offer any other compilation/variant of it.
-* We assume no responsibility regarding the provided code.
+* I assume no responsibility regarding the provided code.